 - A2: $11.99 / $18.99 / $41.99 – 3 Year

 Average web hosting prices: $2.49 per month to $13.95 per month.

-The way all web hosting providers works is that your site is backed by hardware known as a server.
+The way a hosting provider works is that your site is backed by hardware known as a web server.
 Servers share similarities with PCs, such as CPUs, RAM, and hard drives.

 Resource usage and traffic limitations are employed to keep the various sites running smoothly without infringing upon one another.

 While shared hosting has drawbacks, it may be the most cost-effective and efficient web host option for you.
 It simply depends on the degree of support and performance that your business needs.

 When it comes to web page load times, seconds matter.
 According to Google, you can expect a 32 percent increase in your website bounce rate when your load time increases from one second to three seconds.
 As you exceed four seconds, the bounce rate increases exponentially.

 The bottom line for load times is that people have expectations.
 Once they click, the clock is ticking.
 It’s especially true when it comes to mobile use.

 In addition to slow load times being costly, they are a ranking factor.

 If you’re going with shared hosting, an eCommerce store or an SEO affiliate site is not recommended.